dmyrick/election_analysis/README.md

 # election_analysis
-Learned to use the programming language Python to complete the election analysis.
+Learned and used Python to complete the analysis on the election data.